SamOr1014/own-wallet/README.md

-#Description
+# Own Wallet

 Just a simple expense count App that is used to count daily consumption.

-currently designed to work locally, all stuff will be saved by:
+Full stack app Created with [Next.js](https://github.com/vercel/next.js) and [Drizzle](https://github.com/drizzle-team/drizzle-orm).

+## Setup

+### Start locally
+Please add a database URL (Postgresql) to the `.env` file before starting the app

+To use it locally:

-`yarn dev` to use it locally
+`yarn dev`

-#Future development

-1. Add docker
-2. Add api and db connection
+### Start By Docker

+Make sure you have installed docker

+and at the root of the repo

+`docker compose up`

+A container setup with the nextjs application and a PostgreSQL db will be build

+The NextJs application will be hosted at `localhost:3000` and the database will be hosted at `localhost:5432`.
+You can modify the port in the `compose.yaml` file.